Lindagez/alx-low_level_programming/0x02-functions_nested_loops/README.md

  0._putchar
-•       Write a program that prints linda, followed by a new line.
+•       Write a program that prints Holberton, followed by a new line.
 1. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 •       Write a function that prints the alphabet, in lowercase, followed by a new line.
 2. 10 x alphabet